kayex/sirius/README.md

 ```

 ## Can I request a new extension?
 Of course!
 Just [submit a new issue](https://github.com/kayex/sirius/issues/new) and make sure to tag it with the `extension` label.
-You can also submit your own extension for inclusion in the set of default extensions, by submitting it as a pull request.
+You can also submit your own extension by creating a pull request.

 ## Creating a new extension
 Creating a new extension is only a matter of implementing the `Extension` interface: